devbisme/skidl/docs/index.md

 # SPICE Simulations

-Now you can describe a circuit using SKiDL and run a SPICE simulation on it!
+You can describe a circuit using SKiDL and run a SPICE simulation on it.
 Go [here](https://github.com/xesscorp/skidl/blob/master/examples/spice-sim-intro/spice-sim-intro.ipynb)
 to get the complete details.